weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 }
 ```

-### Performance and Resource Considerations & Limitations
+### Performance and resource considerations & limitations

 The pagination implementation is an offset-based implementation, not a cursor-based implementation.
 This has the following implications: